paulf-999/airflow_templates/README.md

 To create a local install of Airflow containing the prerequisite files, run `make`!

+#### Running Airflow locally, post-install

+To subsequently run Airflow (post-install), do the following:

+* In a terminal window, navigate to the Git repo root and enter `make start_webserver`
+* In another terminal window, navigate to the Git repo root and enter `make start_scheduler`

 #### Scripted Airflow variable creation via CLI

 To create an Airflow variable, add / change the entries listed in the Makefile recipe `create_airflow_variables`